nrathbone-turing/flask-c10-summative-lab-sessions-and-jwt-clients/README.md

 # Flask Summative Lab – Sessions Backend

 This is a Flask API backend built with session-based authentication (`Flask-Login`).
-It is designed to work with the provided **client-with-sessions** frontend.
+It is designed to work with the provided **client-with-sessions** frontend of the Productivity Tool project.
+Users can register, log in, and manage personal notes securely.

 ## Features
 - User registration, login, logout
-- Session-based authentication
+- Session-based authentication (Flask-Login + cookies)
 - CRUD for user-owned Notes
+- Notes index route supports pagination
 - SQLite database with Flask-Migrate
 - Seed script with demo user + notes